 - Ayre Hotel Rosellon: Located in Barcelona’s Eixample neighborhood, Ayre Hotel Rosellon is in the city center and near a metro station.
 It is as close as you can get to Sagrada Familia and offers beautiful views.

 - Olivia Balmes Hotel: In the city center, Olivia Balmes Hotel is in an area with great shopping and near to many popular landmarks, like Casa Mila.
 It is also steps from a metro station.

 Barcelona is an amazing place to visit and while spending 3 days in Barcelona doesn’t allow you to do everything you would be able to do in a week’s time, it does allow you to see a lot!

-For those of you that have been to Barcelona, do you have any tips to share on things others should be sure to see while in Barcelona?
+For those of you that have been to Barcelona, do you have any tips to share on things others should be sure to see while in Barcelona for 3 days?